YongoDavid/DEME-2024-OCTOBER/README.md

 Oct 18
 My Drop-box project has finally been approved and i have gotten my certificate for season3 front-end.
-Learning chakra UI and its a bit challenging but very interesting.
+Learning chakra UI and its a bit challenging but very interesting. it make creating styling much easier and functional.